Are You Prepared For The Unexpected?

 Save

 This is one of the biggest favors you can do your future self.
 Save for retirement, a rainy day, and big purchases – plus anything else that’s important to you.
-At a minimum, aim to have an emergency fund that will cover six to 12 months of expenses.
+At a minimum, aim to have an emergency fund that will cover three to six months of expenses.
 How much will you need?
-Find out by tracking your expenses and income for 30 days.
+Find out by tracking your expenses for 30 days.
 You’ll sleep a little better knowing you have a cushion to fall back on.

 Reduce Debt

 Unfortunately, bills won’t stop if an emergency arises.
-As a borrower, you’re still responsible for mortgage or rent, car, student loan, and credit card payments.
+As a borrower, you’re still responsible for your mortgage or rent, auto loan, student loan, and credit card payments.
 If you have the means to put additional funds towards your debt now, do it.
-While it may seem like an inconvenience, a payment or two can make a huge difference when working with limited funds.
+Eliminating a payment or two can make a huge difference when working with limited funds.

 Get Insured